Applied Machine Learning

 Data Analysts, IT Experts, Chief Technology Officers (CTOs), Technical Advisors, Intermediate-level Managers

-Basic AI knowledge and basic Python programming skills
+Basic AI knowledge and basic Python programming skills.
+Click to view the course detail of Python Programming.

 (Click their photos to view their short biographies)